websafe/zf-mod-language/README.md

 WebsafeZfModLanguage
 ================================================================================

-A ZF2 module which takes care of detecting **an optimal** and/or **the requested** locale for Your application's translator.
-The locale is computed/detected basing on values found in: Accept-Language header, cookie, session, query parameter and route parameter.
+A ZF2 module which takes care of detecting **an optimal** and|or **the requested** locale for Your application's translator.
+The locale is computed/detected basing on values found in: Accept-Language headers, cookie, session, query parameter and route parameter.
 Each detection method can be disabled/enabled via configuration.